Databases give you more control: They let you find more of what you are looking for...then provide tools to refine your search.

 Get information from more than one author, lab, or institution.

-Multiple viewpoints will increase the usefulness of your conclusions.
+Multiple viewpoints will increase the usefulness of your conclusions and reduce confirmation bias errors.

 Primary Source Documents